Entanglement of two quantum memories via fibers over dozens of kilometres

 \msection{Quantum memory with telecom interface} Our experiment consists of two similar nodes linked via long-distance fibers, as shown in Fig.~\ref{fig:setup}.
 In each node, an ensemble of $\sim10^8$ atoms trapped and cooled by laser beams serves as the quantum memory~\cite{Sangouard2011}.
 All atoms are initially prepared in the ground state $\ket{g}$.
 Following the Duan-Lukin-Cirac-Zoller (DLCZ) protocol~\cite{Duan2001}, in each trial, a weak write pulse coupling ground state atoms to the excited state $\ket{e}$ induces a spontaneous Raman scattered write-out photon together with a collective excitation of the atomic ensemble in a stable state $\ket{s}$ with a small probability $\chi$.
-The collective excitation can be stored for long duration and later retrieved on demand as a read-out photon in a phase-matching mode by applying the read pulse which couples the transition of $\ket{s}\leftrightarrow\ket{e}$.
+The collective excitation can be stored for long duration and later be retrieved on demand as a read-out photon in a phase-matching mode by applying the read pulse which couples the transition of $\ket{s}\leftrightarrow\ket{e}$.
 The write-out and the read-out photons are nonclassically correlated.
-By employing a second Raman scattering channel $\ket{g}\rightarrow\ket{e}\rightarrow\ket{s'}$, we can create the entanglement between polarization of the write-out photon and internal state of the atomic ensemble~\cite{Yang2015a}.
-To further enhance the readout efficiency and suppress noise from control beams, we build a ring cavity with a finesse of $F=23.5$ around the atomic ensemble.
+By employing a second Raman scattering channel $\ket{g}\rightarrow\ket{e}\rightarrow\ket{s'}$, we can create the entanglement between the polarization of the write-out photon and internal state ($\ket{s}$ or $\ket{s'}$) of the atomic ensemble~\cite{Yang2015a,Jing2019}.
+To further enhance the readout efficiency~\cite{Simon2007} and suppress noise from control beams, we build a ring cavity with a finesse of $F=23.5$ around the atomic ensemble.
 The ring cavity not only enhances the retrieval but also serves as a filter to eliminate the necessity of using external frequency filters to suppress noise~\cite{Jing2019}.
-Typically, the overall efficiency of detecting a readout photon conditioned on a detected write-out photon is about $35\%$.